-'able 3: Parents' attitude towards education of the deaf girls ne findings in table 3 indicates that 2 parents out of 3 value on education deaf girls while one of them id it is not necessary to educate the deaf girls.
+The findings in table 3 indicates that 2 parents out of 3 value on education deaf girls while one of them said it is not necessary to educate the deaf girls.

-he data presented indicates the view that most parents are actually positive towards education of their af daughters due to the fact that of them are ignorant in the field of education, they tend to follow altural practices which are gender biased and that is why they are unable the deaf girls education.
+The data presented indicates the view that most parents are actually positive towards education of their deaf daughters due to the fact that of them are ignorant in the field of education, they

-.4 Factors affecting the deaf girls education at school.
+4.4 Factors affecting the deaf girl's education at school.

-1 table 4 below, the respondents were asked questions through interviews and questionnaires to stablish school factors affecting deaf girls' education.
+In table 4 below, the respondents were asked questions through interviews and questionnaires to establish school factors affecting deaf girls' education.

-lable 4: Factors affecting deaf girls education at school.
+Table 4: Factors affecting deaf girls education at school.